A stochastic agent-based extension of the GSM2 model for particle therapy: cell-cycle dynamics, dose-rate dependence, and fractionation effects: Materials and Methods

 \section{Materials and Methods}

-We developed an agent-based modelling framework that extends \GSM{} to explicitly resolve individual cells and their biological dynamics following particle irradiation.
+We developed an agent-based modeling framework that extends \GSM{} to explicitly resolve individual cells and their biological dynamics following particle irradiation.
 Each cell is represented as an autonomous agent whose internal state evolves according to a continuous-time Markov chain (CTMC).
 Radiation-induced DNA damage, repair, misrepair, cell-cycle progression, proliferation, cell death, and active migration are treated as stochastic events governed by transition rates derived from \GSM{} and biologically motivated cell-cycle kinetics.
 System evolution is simulated using a next-event, event-driven algorithm, enabling efficient computation at single-cell resolution over large spatial domains.
+A schematic representation of the software architecture and workflow, illustrating the interactions among the different computational modules, is shown in Figure \ref{fig:architecture}.
+Figure \ref{fig:scheme}, instead, provides a schematic representation of the ABM radiobiological model, highlighting its main biological components and processes.